xubous/xubous/README.md

 With a solid foundation in programming and systems development, I'm continuously expanding my technical expertise while maintaining practical, results-oriented approach to technology.

 - 🎓 **Pontifícia Universidade Católica Minas Gerais** - Computer Science Student
 - 🤖 **Automation** - Interested in creating automations that can help people in their daily lives
 - 🐕 **Animals** - Adopt, care for, and love kitties and doggies 🐾
 - 📚 **Continuous Learning** - Committed to expanding my knowledge and skills
-- 🔧 **Practical Projects** - Experience in both software development and hardware assemblyes
+- 🔧 **Practical Projects** - Experience in both software development and hardware assemblies
+- ☕ **Java Development** - Focused on building structured and object-oriented applications using **Java** for backend and desktop solutions
+- 🐍 **Python Development** - Creating automations, data processing tools, and small web apps to optimize everyday tasks

 ## 🛠️ Technologies & Tools